Construction

-Construction is a general term meaning the art and science to form objects, systems, or organizations, and comes from Latin constructio (from com- "together" and struere "to pile up") and Old French construction.
-To construct is the verb: the act of building, and the noun is construction: how something is built, the nature of its structure.

-In its most widely used context, construction covers the processes involved in delivering buildings, infrastructure, industrial facilities and associated activities through to the end of their life.
-It typically starts with planning, financing, and design, and continues until the asset is built and ready for use; construction also covers repairs and maintenance work, any works to expand, extend and improve the asset, and its eventual demolition, dismantling or decommissioning.
+Construction is the process involved in delivering buildings, infrastructure, industrial facilities, and associated activities through to the end of their life.
+It typically starts with planning, financing, and design that continues until the asset is built and ready for use.
+Construction also covers repairs and maintenance work, any works to expand, extend and improve the asset, and its eventual demolition, dismantling or decommissioning.

-The construction industry contributes significantly to many countries’ gross domestic products (GDP).
+The construction industry contributes significantly to many countries' gross domestic products (GDP).
 Global expenditure on construction activities was about $4 trillion in 2012.
 In 2022, expenditure on the construction industry exceeded $11 trillion a year, equivalent to about 13 percent of global GDP.
-This spending was forecast to rise to around $14.8 trillion in 2030.
+This spending was forecasted to rise to around $14.8 trillion in 2030.

-Although the construction industry promotes economic development and brings many non-monetary benefits to many countries, it is one of the most hazardous industries.
+The construction industry promotes economic development and brings many non-monetary benefits to many countries, but it is one of the most hazardous industries.
 For example, about 20% (1,061) of US industry fatalities in 2019 happened in construction.

+Etymology

+"Construction" stems from the Latin word constructio (which comes from com- "together" and struere "to pile up") as well as Old French construction.
+"To construct" is a verb: the act of building.
+The noun is "construction": how something is built or the nature of its structure.

 History

 The first huts and shelters were constructed by hand or with simple tools.
 As cities grew during the Bronze Age, a class of professional craftsmen, like bricklayers and carpenters, appeared.
 Occasionally, slaves were used for construction work.
 In the Middle Ages, the artisan craftsmen were organized into guilds.
-In the 19th century, steam-powered machinery appeared, and, later, diesel- and electric-powered vehicles such as cranes, excavators and bulldozers.
+In the 19th century, steam-powered machinery appeared, and later, diesel- and electric-powered vehicles such as cranes, excavators and bulldozers.

 Fast-track construction has been increasingly popular in the 21st century.
 Some estimates suggest that 40% of construction projects are now fast-track construction.